 Can My Rosacea Be Treated?

-In most cases the answer is yes, but the treatments are not typically curative or permanent.
+In most cases, the answer is yes.
+However, the treatments are not typically curative or permanent.
 For some patients, exacerbations can be prevented by avoiding sun, spicy food, alcohol or straining.
-Sunscreen is always recommended with a SPF of 50 if possible.
-For many patients with Papulopustular Rosacea, standard acne treatments work best.
+Sunscreen is always recommended with a SPF of 50, if possible.
+For many patients with papulopustular rosacea, standard acne treatments work best.

 Topical Medical Treatments